 Can I pay with Afterpay on Amazon?

-Amazon is the largest global online marketplace so it’d be reasonable for consumers to expect Afterpay-supported payments on Amazon.
+Amazon is the largest global online marketplace, so it’d be reasonable for consumers to expect Afterpay-supported payments on Amazon.
+So does Amazon accept Afterpay?
 As we’ve mentioned at the beginning, there isn’t an option to pay directly with Afterpay at the Amazon checkout, though you can use a clever workaround to use your Afterpay Pay-in-4 orders on Amazon.

 How does the Afterpay single-use payment work on Amazon?

-Now let’s look at the Afterpay single-use payment in detail and see what steps you need to make to purchase products on Amazon with Afterpay:
+Now let’s look at how Afterpay single-use payments work in detail and see what steps you need to make to purchase products on Amazon with Afterpay: